Semester 2 Credit Value: | 20 |

 Total | 200:00 |

-The online interactive learning materials will introduce students to various concepts, ideas and topics in public relations as well as setting preparatory tasks for the weekly workshops.
+The on-campus present in person lectures introduce students to various concepts, ideas and topics in public relations as well as setting preparatory tasks for the weekly workshops.
 Scheduled workshops will allow for an element of group work to encourage students to develop knowledge and skills by critically applying theory and concepts to practical contexts using examples, case studies and activities.

 These timetabled workshops will be more practical, using current PR practice and award-winning case studies from the Chartered Institute of Public Relations to allow students to critically assess the use, or not, of theories in practice.